-The Full Access Security profile is the "super-user" profile that enables you to configure your system, dial remote locations, reset the unit, and upgrade system software.
-This profile is intended to remain totally open, with all privileges set to Yes.
-The default password assigned to the profile is "Ascend."
+The Full Access Security profile is the super-user profile that enables you to configure your system, dial remote locations, reset the unit, and upgrade system software.
+Because this profile is intended to be totally open, all privileges are set to Yes.
+The default password assigned to the profile is Ascend.
 A user who knows the password for the Full Access profile can perform any operation on the MAX.